daisugiland/daisugi/packages/kado/README.md

 ### scope

 Scope can be `Transient` or `Singleton`, by default it's `Singleton`.
-Can be used along with `useClass`, `useFactoryWithContainer` and `useFactory`.
+Can be used along with `useClass`, `useFactoryByContainer` and `useFactory`.
 Having scope as `Transient` it will create a new instance every time the dependency is resolved, `Singleton` will reuse the already created instance.

 #### Usage